Please ensure, if you have not already done so, to report the defect subject to any claim on the council’s fix my street webpage.

 How long it will take

-In these cases we will refer your claim on to these organisations and write to inform you.
-We will provide you with their details and the reason the claim has been referred to them.
+Problems with road conditions may be caused by contractors working on our behalf, or by a utility company.
+In these cases we will refer your claim on to these organisation’s and write to inform you of their details and the reason the claim has been referred to them.

 National Fraud Initiative